dtcenter/MET/docs/Users_Guide/config_options.rst

 The "grid_decomp_flag" entry specifies how the grid should be decomposed in Wavelet-Stat into dyadic (2^n x 2^n) tiles:

-* "AUTO" to tile the input data using tiles of dimension n by n where n is the largest integer power of 2 less than the smallest dimension of the input data.
+* AUTO to tile the input data using tiles of dimension n by n where n is the largest integer power of 2 less than the smallest dimension of the input data.
 Center as many tiles as possible with no overlap.
 * "TILE" to use the tile definition specified below.